Esslemont Castle: Excavations

-In 1938 excavations within the enclosure revealed the lower courses of the earlier castle, a massive, L-shaped tower house with walls 6–7 ft thick and 6 ft maximum height.
+In 1938, excavations within the enclosure revealed the lower courses of the earlier castle, a massive, L-shaped tower house with walls 6–7 ft thick and 6 ft maximum height.
 There had been a curtain wall 4 ft thick.
 The surrounding ditch may date from the 14th century.
 Finds from the excavation included 14/15th century potsherds, a medallion, and a worn shilling of William III.

 The castle today

-The castle is roofless and missing large sections of wall which were reused in building sites nearby.
+The castle is roofless and missing large sections of its walls, which were reused in building sites nearby.
 Especially noticeable are the missing dressed stones of the windows.
 The structure is a L Plan castle with a staircase turret and a round tower at the south-east angle.
-The main building seems on the ground floor to have contained the kitchen, with a wide fireplace in the north gable; the rugged edges of the ruined sides of the flue being visible high up in the gable.
-Though ruined, the remains are clearly on three stories.
+The main building seems, on the ground floor, to have contained the kitchen, with a wide fireplace in the north gable; the rugged edges of the ruined sides of the flue being visible high up in the gable.
+Though ruined, the remains still show that there were three stories.

 The Gordon Arms are visible on the exterior of the castle.